 16. Advice and Guidance (A&G)

-Although not strictly part of the core referral and booking functionality, e-RS Advice and Guidance is a useful tool in helping GPs to understand the best treatment options for their patients.
+Although not strictly part of the core referral and booking functionality, e-RS Advice and Guidance (A&G) is a useful tool in helping GPs to understand the best treatment options for their patients.
 Referrers can seek clinical advice from colleagues to help enhance their knowledge of how to manage a problem, diagnose a condition, decide whether a referral or follow-up is needed, or whether other, more suitable, management options may be available in alternative care settings.
 Unlike a referral into a triage service, a request for advice and guidance requires the referrer to act based on the response, which may include the suggestion to refer into a bookable service.

 Advice and guidance workflow